User Experience and Customer Experience: Definitions, Roles, and Issues

 User Experience Design

-Designs and optimizes architecture, journeys, and interfaces to ensure a smoothintuitive, and needs-fit experience.
+Designs and optimises architecture, journeys, and interfaces to ensure a smooth, intuitive, and bespoke experience.

 Service Design